jorishr/website-text-translator/README.md

 setAttributeTxt(data, "meta");
 ```

+There are other things to consider, like changing the language attribute of the HTML document itself, but the code above should do the job for the elements that are targeted with the default configuration.

 ## Limitations and known issues

 - Note that translations by the Google Translate API or any other service are not perfect.
 You should still review the translations and correct them manually, once the language JSON file(s) are generated.
 Make your corrections in the respective JSON language file(s).
 These manual changes in your translation files will <em>not</em> be overwritten by the program, unless you make changes to the base language JSON and/or HTML file.